 Not all students have access to guidance on navigating the unique world of academic research.
 Importantly, this uneven playing field hurts equity and diversity.
-To play a small role in addressing this problem, I am providing the following documents to share my perspective on academic research.
-All thoughts here are my personal opinions and not the policy or views of my employer.
+To help address this problem, I am providing the following documents to share my perspective on academic research.
+These are my personal opinions and not the policy or views of my employer.
+All names of people have been changed to protect anonymity.

 Advice for graduate students